The Necessary Stage: International work

 The Virgin Labfest in Manila is a festival of new plays by emerging and well-known playwrights, directors and actors.
 It held its third edition from 28 June to 8 July 2007 at the Cultural Centre of the Philippines, and featured Haresh Sharma's Lizard as part of its International Night line-up, alongside a triple-bill featuring two other plays by Thai and Japanese playwrights.
-Lizard, originally presented by The Necessary Stage in 1996, tells the story of a dysfunctional family involving a mother, son and maid.
+Lizard, originally presented by TNS in 1996, tells the story of a dysfunctional family involving a mother, son and maid.
 For the Manila staging, it was directed by Nicolas Pichay, and showcased a surreal and inertly violent depiction of a Singaporean household whose scheming, double-dealing, and at times cruel transactions negotiated with each other makes for a rather intense sala-set drama.

 The theatre company's recent main season productions, Good People, Gemuk Girls, Model Citizens, Mobile 2: Flat Cities and Best Of toured to Kuala Lumpur in May 2008, December 2008, January 2011, September 2013 and January 2014 respectively.
 Best Of was also featured at Georgetown Arts Festival as part of Causeway EXchange in Penang, Malaysia in July 2013.

-The Necessary Stage collaborated with Tony Yap Company from Australia in 2009 for a brand new piece entitled Past Caring.
-In 2010, The Necessary Stage collaborated with Theatre KnAM from Russia and presented Sofaman in Singapore and Khabarovsk.
+TNS collaborated with Tony Yap Company from Australia in 2009 for a brand new piece entitled Past Caring.
+In 2010, TNS collaborated with Theatre KnAM from Russia and presented Sofaman in Singapore and Khabarovsk.
 Another production entitled Crossings – a creative multidisciplinary collaboration with Croatian theatre company TRAFIK – was presented as part of Esplanade Theatre's The Studios in August 2012.
 The play then travelled to National Theatre, Rijeka, Croatia for stagings in September 2012.

-Most recently, The Necessary Stage worked with Japanese, Malaysian and Singapore artists to create Mobile 2: Flat Cities (see above).
+Most recently, TNS worked with Japanese, Malaysian and Singapore artists to create Mobile 2: Flat Cities (see above).
 The production premiered in Singapore in August 2013 before touring to The Actors Studio @ KuAsh Theatre in Kuala Lumpur in September the same year.